hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 Hazelcast Jet is a general purpose distributed streaming data processing engine built on Hazelcast IMDG and based on directed acyclic graphs (DAGs) as a model for data flow.

 The project started in 2015 and had its first release in Feb 2017.
-It is based on JVM technology, runs on Java 8 only and is a Java-first technology.
+It is based on JVM technology, runs on Java 8 and later and is a Java-first technology.
-Hazelcast regard it as an early-stage technology and it has only a Java client API for now, in contrast to Hazelcast IMDG.

 Jet is a processing engine that uses a true streaming model, rather than the batch model.
 It is optimized for latency as a primary non-functional characteristic, with throughput being a secondary requirement.

+Compared to Hazelcast IMDG, Jet is relatively early in its lifecycle (e.g. it currently only has a Java client API, although others are expected soon).
+However, Hazelcast regard it as a technology that is production-ready today and it is fully supported.

 It has full integration with Hazelcast IMDG, and also supports the following list of additional sources and sinks: